zhanglab/memonet/README_chapter1.md

 ## 2. Summarize DE results: what IEGs are significant?
 DEGvisuals.r

-Could also use genelist.r to make a table of which IEGs are up or down per clusster (* would have to format a version for manuscript)
+Could also use genelist.r to make a table of which IEGs are up or down per cluster (* would have to format a version for manuscript)